lxxxl123/mjt-maven/note/FW.md

 ## shift

+- shift: a period of working time
+-
 ## shore

 - shore：the land along the edge of the sea or lake

-- shift: a period of working time
+## show

+- show
+- shower/ʃaʊ'er/
+  - (n) a device that release the drops of water that you stand under to wash you body
+  - (n.) a action to use shower to wash

 ## sign